We can’t wait to welcome you to Birmingham

 When you’re about to move abroad, there is a lot to think about!
 You’ll need to understand what you need to do, including obtaining the correct visa and what documents you require.
 It’s also time to consider what you’ll want to bring with you to the UK.

 You can find information about preparing for your arrival on the University’s website.

 Getting your visa

 If you already have your CAS (Confirmation of Acceptance for Studies), you can begin the process of applying for a student visa.
-This may involve a visa credibility interview — check out these handy tips.
+You can find more information on the visa process on the University’s website.

 Securing your accommodation

 Before you come to Birmingham, you’ll need to have arranged a place to live.
 The University of Birmingham has lots of great housing options.
 You can apply for accommodation directly through the University.
 Go to the University’s website to learn more about accommodation options and how to apply.

 You’ll need to complete a few essential administrative tasks so that you are ready to start your studies.
 We recommend that you download the MyUoB mobile app, which provides easy access to timetables, emails, module information and more!

 What to expect in Birmingham

 Get to know the campus